onvif/media-signing-framework/examples/apps/signer/README.md

 The application processes a file NAL by NAL and adds signatures in SEIs, provided by the *Signed Media Framework*.
 A successfully signed GOP prints it on the screen.

-It is implemented as a gStreamer element that process every NAL Unit and adds SEI NALs to the stream repeatedly.
+It is implemented as a gStreamer element that processes every NAL Unit and adds SEI NALs to the stream repeatedly.
 The signed video is written to a new file, prepending the filenamne with `signed_`.
 That is, `test_h264.mp4` becomes `signed_test_h264.mp4`.
-The application requires the file to process to be in the current directory.

 ## Building the signer application
 Below are meson commands to build the signer application.
 The library is built at the same